sircollo/sircollo/README.md

 ### Hi there 👋 I'm Collins

+I'm a motivated developer, great team work memeber and a fast learner.
+I can work in a supervised and unsupervised environment efficiently and meet the deadlines.
+I'm also an expert in electronics hardware design, fabrication and maintenance.

 - 🔭 I’m currently working on awesome projects
 - 🌱 I’m currently learning React
 - 💬 Ask me about anything related to Angular/Flask/Django/Python/JTypescript or Javascript